 You should not breastfeed during treatment and for at least one month after your last dose.

-- take other medicines that make your immune system weak, such as steroids.
+- medicines that make your immune system weak, such as steroids.

-Your doctor has more information on medicines to be careful with or to avoid while using BAVENCIO.
+Your doctor or nurse will have more information on medicines to be careful with or to avoid while using BAVENCIO.

 How to use BAVENCIO